 Significant Findings from the Audit (Ref: Para.
-16)
+16-16R-2)

-A16.
+- A17.
 The communication of findings from the audit may include requesting further information from those charged with governance in order to complete the audit evidence obtained.
-For example, the auditor may confirm that those charged with governance have the same understanding of the facts and circumstances relevant to specific transactions or events.
+For example, the auditor may confirm that those charged with governance have the same understanding of the facts and circumstances relevant to specific transactions or events. - A18.
+When ISA (UK) 701 applies, the communications with those charged with governance required by paragraph 16, 16-1 and 16R-2, as well as the communication about the significant risks identified by the auditor required by paragraph 15, are particularly relevant to the auditor's determination of matters that required significant auditor attention and which therefore may be key audit matters.